planetserver/server-ingestion-crism/README.md

 ```

 Misc:
-* Use -create if the list (createcrismlist.py) and JSON metadata (createcrismstats.py) have not been created yet.
+* Use -create first, to make the list (createcrismlist.py) and JSON metadata (createcrismstats.py).
 * The ingestion includes:
   * rasimporter.py
   * rascrs.py